Publication Ethics

 6. Authors must state that all data in the paper are real and authentic.

-7. Authors must notify the Editors of any conflicts of interest.
+7. Authors must notify the Editors of any competing interest.

 8. Authors must identify all sources used in the creation of their manuscript.